Hengle/UAAE/README.md

 # Unity Assets Advanced Editor
 Unity .assets and AssetBundle editor

 UAAE is an advanced editor for Unity .assets and AssetBundle files.
-It is based on DerPopo's UABE tool, but slightly improves its functions.
+It is based on DerPopo's UABE tool, but improves its functions.
 UAAE isn't so `advanced` because it is still missing a lot of features and has lots of bugs, so unless your game is unity 2019.3+, please use the original [UABE](https://github.com/DerPopo/UABE) for now.

 #### Supported unity versions: 5 - 2020.2